aalto95/config-federation/README.md

 Monorepo with reusable frontend configuration packages.

+This project provides opinionated Prettier, Stylelint, ESLint, and Vitest setups, designed to be extended when needed.

 ## Packages

 - [`@config-federation/vue`](./packages/vue) - shared ESLint, Stylelint, Prettier, and Vitest configs for Vue 3 projects.